mozilla/readability/README.md

 To test local changes to Readability.js, you can use the [automated tests](#tests).
 There's a [node script](https://github.com/mozilla/readability/blob/master/test/generate-testcase.js) to help you create new ones.

-Note that because `JSDOMParser` is restricted to parsing XHTML-compatible input, you will likely need to tweak any input you fetch directly from the internet (e.g. to close `<meta>` tags).
-Even if creating a 'readable' version fails, the script will leave the input for you to change.
-You can then re-run the `generate-testcase.js` script passing only the test page slug, and it will reuse the altered input.
-Ideally we should fix the `generate-testcase.js` script to no longer need this manual pre/post-processing.
-If you have time to help with this, a pull request would be very welcome!

 Please make sure to run [eslint](http://eslint.org/) against any proposed changes when creating a pull request.

 ## Usage